Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-tea-colony/chapter-3.md

 "Sorry!
 I ..."
 Jefizon stumbled after her and made her pause in the doorway.
 "I ... my good woman, did anyone ever tell you that you have beautiful eyes?"

 Her expression became unreadable.
-She blushed, while being furious.
+She blushed while furious.
 Then she ran away.

 Jefizon tried to follow, but learned how right Fuja was.
 What was the last time he had _ran_?
 His stamina was terrible.
 Fuja had no such troubles.